box/box-python-sdk/README.md

 -   `CooperativelyManagedOAuth2`: Allows multiple auth instances to share tokens.
--   `RemoteOAuth2`: Allows use of the SDK on clients without access to your application\'s client secret.
+-   `RemoteOAuth2`: Allows use of the SDK on clients without access to your application's client secret.
 Instead, you provide a `retrieve_access_token` callback.
 That callback should perform the token refresh, perhaps on your server that does have access to the client secret.